Cris7777/MSiA423-Project-Repo/README.md

 The project enables users to predict overall scores for players in their teams based on combinations on different input attributes, which includes: age, weight, strength, stamina, etc.

-The project produces recommendations of players with predicted scores according to diff
+The project produces recommendations of players with predicted scores according to different positions.

 ### Success criteria

 **ML Metric**:

 - Predict player scores with Mean Squared Error of  lower than 10.

-- Recommend players with

 **Business Metric**: